fslechner/flow-styles/src/align/align-vertical.md

-# Alignment Vertical
+# Align Vertical

-Because Alignment uses CSS-Flexbox you have to set **display: flex;** like shown below to use Alignment.
+Because Align uses CSS-Flexbox you have to set **display: flex;** like shown below to use Alignment.

 ```html
 <div class="al">Item</div>